How to Fix F5 error — door latch on Whirlpool WOS51EC0HS (Wall Oven)

 Step 1

-Disconnect power at the breaker before touching any components — the door lock motor operates at 120V AC and can deliver a fatal shock.
-The F5 error specifically indicates a door lock motor failure, so your first diagnostic is to isolate the motor: reconnect power briefly and test the 2-pin motor harness terminals with a multimeter or apply 120V direct to confirm whether the motor shaft rotates slowly as it should.
-No rotation under direct power means the motor itself has failed and must be replaced, not just the latch mechanism.
+First things first: disconnect power at the breaker before touching any components.
+The door lock motor operates at 120V AC and can deliver a fatal shock.
+The F5 error specifically indicates a door lock motor failure, so start by isolating the motor.
+With the breaker still off, unplug the 2-pin motor harness and measure across the motor terminals with your multimeter set to ohms.
+You’ll want to compare that reading to the winding resistance in the service sheet.
+An open winding reads OL, and a shorted one reads near zero—either result means the motor itself has failed and must be replaced, not just the latch mechanism.

 Step 2

-To reach the door lock assembly, remove the rear access panel (4 × ¼” hex screws) or work through the oven’s top interior panel — the assembly sits at the top rear of the oven cavity.
-Take a photo of the wiring and latch rod orientation before disassembly so you have a reference for reassembly.
-Pro tip: label or bag the screws immediately, as losing a ¼” hex screw inside a wall oven cavity is a common and frustrating setback.
+To get to the door lock assembly, remove the rear access panel (4 × ¼” hex screws) or work through the oven’s top interior panel.
+The assembly is located at the top rear of the oven cavity.
+Before you start disassembly, I recommend taking a photo of the wiring and latch rod orientation, so you have a reference for reassembly.
+A pro tip: label or bag the screws immediately; losing a ¼” hex screw inside a wall oven cavity can be a frustrating setback.

 Step 3

-With the assembly exposed, manually move the latch arm through its full range of motion to feel for stiffness or binding, which can cause the motor to stall and trigger an F5 even when the motor itself is healthy.
-If the arm is stiff, apply a small amount of high-temp grease (rated for 400°F or higher) to the pivot point and work it in by hand.
-If the arm remains seized after lubrication, the assembly is mechanically compromised and the entire unit should be replaced rather than forced.
+With the assembly exposed, manually move the latch arm through its full range of motion to check for stiffness or binding, which could cause the motor to stall and trigger an F5 even if the motor itself is healthy.
+If the arm feels stiff, apply a small amount of high-temp grease (rated for 400°F or higher) to the pivot point and work it in by hand.
+If the arm remains seized after lubrication, the assembly is mechanically compromised, and it’s better to replace the entire unit rather than force it.

 Step 4

 To replace the lock motor assembly, unplug the 2-pin harness connector, release the latch rod clip, and remove the 2 Phillips screws securing the assembly.
-Install the new assembly in reverse order, ensuring the latch rod clip seats fully and the harness connector clicks — a partially connected harness is a common cause of repeat F5 errors after a repair.
-Confirm the latch arm moves freely by hand before restoring power.
+Install the new assembly in reverse order, making sure the latch rod clip seats fully and the harness connector clicks into place.
+A partially connected harness is a common cause of repeat F5 errors after a repair.
+Before restoring power, confirm that the latch arm moves freely by hand.

 Step 5

-Restore power at the breaker and press Self Clean to command the oven to lock its door, which directly exercises the motor you just serviced.
+Now, restore power at the breaker and press Self Clean to command the oven to lock its door.
+This directly tests the motor you just serviced.
 The door should lock within 30 seconds; if it does, the F5 code will clear automatically once the control confirms successful motor operation.
-If the error persists after a confirmed-good motor and free latch arm, the door lock control board or wiring harness between the board and motor is the next component to inspect.
+If the error persists after confirming a good motor and free latch arm, you’ll need to inspect the door lock control board or wiring harness between the board and motor.

 Where to Buy Replacement Parts